 - Safe materials: Because the pouch will come into direct contact with your baby’s food and mouth, it’s important to be aware of the materials from which it was made and avoid products that contain BPA, PVC, or phthalates.

-- Overuse: While convenient, over-dependence on food pouches and purees can actually inhibit a child’s development and their ability to self-feed and handle a variety of textures (source).
+- Overuse: While convenient, over-dependence on food pouches and purees can actually inhibit a child’s development and their ability to self-feed and handle a variety of textures (2).
 Baby pouches are not inherently harmful, but should be used as part of a varied feeding strategy.

 - Choking: Babies should never be given the tops of feeding pouches as they pose a choking hazard.

-My top pick is the Healthy Planet Reusable Pouch.
+Our top pick is the Healthy Planet Reusable Pouch.
 They come in two different sizes so you can get the perfect size for your baby’s appetite, are made free of harmful chemicals, and are transparent so you can visibly see the quality and cleanliness of the inside of your pouch.